kaitlinnnn/DATA310/README.md

 ```
 89%
 ```
 (8).
-Maximum depth, minimum node size, and learning rate are all examples of:
+Maximum depth, minimum node size, and learning rate are all examples of what type of parameters?
 answer:
 ```
 hyperparameters
 ```

 (9).
+Selecting an appropriate model requires:
 answer:
 ```
 all are correct